-In the case of collaborative projects or experiments involving human genome / gene analysis experiments at NIPS, approval by the Life Ethics Committee of the Three Okazaki Institutes will be required after approval.
+In the case of collaborative projects or experiments involving human genome / gene analysis experiments at NIPS, approval by the Ethics Committee for Human Research of National Institutes of Natural Sciences will be required after approval.

 14. Japan-U.S. Brain Research Cooperative Program